Picture credit: Michael Ochs Archives/Getty Images

 As they crawl through the mist at the end of the film, the Criminologist speaks once more.
 “And crawling on the planet’s face | Some insects called the human race | Lost in time, and lost in space | And meaning.”
 Meaning.
 This is the word that concludes the story.
 The rhyme breaks.
 The metre curdles.
 Brad and Janet are naked in the nihilistic “void” that had first called to them.

 What, then, is the moral of The Rocky Horror Picture Show?
 It is not a cautionary tale about prejudice — nor is it a celebration of “queer visibility” in a time of prejudice.
 It is a testimony.
-A world in which sex driven by lust can be as pure and without consequence as that is sex driven by love?
+A world in which sex driven by lust can be as pure and without consequence as sex driven by love?
 It is a science fiction.

 Enjoying The Critic online?
 It's even better in print